MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 Operations records a history of every management agent run.
 Each management agent run history is saved in the SQL Server database, and can cause the database to grow over time, affecting performance.
 The run history can be saved using Operations.
 For additional information on how to use Operations, see [Using Operations](/previous-versions/mim/jj590289(v=ws.10)).

 > [!NOTE]
-> Deleting very large numbers of runs at once make take considerable time. it is recommended that you delete no more than 100 runs at a time.
+> Deleting very large numbers of runs at once make take considerable time.
+It is recommended that you delete no more than 100 runs at a time.

 ## Use multiple partitions in a management agent to control synchronization of single object types